 Students in Youngers start their day with a Morning Meeting to settle in and learn about what’s to come in the day ahead.
 Each day, students spend time working together as a whole group, in small groups, one on one with teachers, and working independently.
-See a sample schedule here to learn more about their day.
+CLICK HERE to see a sample K-1 (Youngers) schedule to learn more about their day.

 Why doesn’t PS1 give grades?